 Eat a Beaver Tail

 One of Canada’s most famous treats is called a BeaverTail.
 No beavers are harmed in the making of this doughy desert, which you can top with cinnamon, chocolate, etc, like a crepe.
-BeaverTail booths are the pitstop of choice for most visitors to the skateway, and this year there are 4 locations along the trail, open 10:30am to 9:30pm.
-So go get your sugar fix!
+BeaverTail booths are the pitstop of choice for most visitors to the skateway.
+There multiple locations along the trail, so go get your sugar fix!

 One of the coolest things I witnessed skating the Rideau Canal was a small group dragging a large speaker on a wooden slat with blades, blasting club music.
 I also saw young men riding on fat bikes equipped with boomboxes doing the same.
 I have no idea if this is allowed, but I do know it was a lot of fun to skate alongside for a while and on my next visit I will bring my own (albeit smaller) speaker to have my own soundtrack.